-The freshwater dive sites in Iceland are also well worth a visit, Silfra being the number one attraction with its crystal clear glacial water and amazing visibility.
+We offer dive tours to the following fresh water sites: Silfra being the number one attraction with its crystal clear glacial water and amazing visibility.
 Kleifarvatn geothermal lake is an out of this world experience and Davíðsgjá in Thingvallavatn shares many of Silfras great features.

 Please contact us for private and custom made tours – we love what we do and are excited to get to share the Icelandic diving experience with others.